The Importance of SaaS Metrics: How to Measure and Optimize Your SaaS Business

 Often, the reason why customers churn is because they’re not happy with the average price of your products or services.
 They may feel like they’re paying too much, or they may not be getting enough value for their money.

 If you’re having trouble retaining customers, it may be worth experimenting with different pricing models.
-Maybe you could offer a discount for long-term customers, or introduce a new pricing tier for power users over average users.
+Maybe you could offer a discount or gift certificate for long-term customers, or introduce a new pricing tier for power users over average users.

 This process can be time- and resource-consuming, but it’s worthwhile if it means maintaining customer happiness.
 And remember, happy customers are more likely to stay – and to recommend your product to others.
 If you can get your pricing right, it’ll go a long way towards reducing churn or loss in customers.